sderev/wslshot/README.md

 wslshot --convert-to png
 ```

 This converts the screenshot(s) to the specified format.
 Supported formats: png, jpg, jpeg, webp, gif.
+If a default conversion is set in configuration, it runs when no flag is provided.
+Conversion happens after copying, and the converted file replaces the copied original.
+If auto-staging is enabled in a git repository, only the converted file is staged.
+Conversion is skipped only when the copied file already has the target extension; `.jpeg` files are rewritten to `.jpg`.
+Conversion applies both to the latest-screenshot workflow and when you pass a specific image path.

 **Allow symlinks (security risk)**: